flutter/website/src/_includes/docs/install/flutter-doctor.md

 or further tasks to perform.

-If you change the configuration of your Flutter SDK or its related components, run `flutter doctor` again to verify the install again.
+If you change the configuration of your Flutter SDK or its related components, run `flutter doctor` again to verify the install.